Special Interest: Ian Lynam- Sherlock Holmes

 Holmes comments in the first novel “I get in the dumps at times, and don’t open my mouth for days on end.”
 Indeed, Watson later observes “Nothing could exceed his energy when the working fit was upon him; but now and again a reaction would seize him, and for days on end he would lie upon the sofa in the sitting-room, hardly uttering a word or moving a muscle from morning to night.”
 I’ve heard interesting theories that Holmes’ erratic approach to work is meant to set him apart from the regimented day-to-day Victorian work schedule.
 Others have read these traits as evidence of bipolar disorder.

-However I feel his symptoms may well describe executive dysfunction or going non-verbal.
+However I feel his symptoms may well describe executive dysfunction or losing the energy to remain verbal.
 Interestingly, his advice to Watson is surprisingly open and communicative “You must not think I am sulky when I do that.
 Just let me alone, and I’ll soon be alright.”
-With this in mind, we might simply say Holmes is describing running out of spoons and needing to recharge.
+With this in mind, we might simply say Holmes is describing running out of ‘spoons’ and needing to recharge.

 Holmes and special interests